Open Source Religion

-Open Source Religion is a framework on which belief systems are built or preserved by power of Belief Modularity.
+Open Source Religion is a theoretical belief system development framework in which belief systems are adopted, deleted, edited, or even created by power of Belief Module theory.

 Open Source Religion supports all beliefs and no beliefs.
 It should operate as a framework, as transparent as possible, and existing solely to provide users with better decision making.